Freeocart/foc_add2cart_box/README.md

 ### Custom animation

-You can use your own animations for modal window via css transitions.
+You can use your own animations for modal window with css transitions.

 **Zoom in/out example:**